Ingram Micro

 Ingram Micro Holding Corporation is an American distributor of information technology products and services.
-The company is based in Irvine, California, U.S. and has operations around the world.
-Founded as Micro D, Inc in 1979 in California by Geza Czige and Lorraine Mecca, the company, originally a traditional distributor focused on marketing, selling and shipping vendor products to resellers, is currently specializing on becoming a platform-based business that focuses on its digital experience platform.
+The company is based in Irvine, California, U.S., and has operations around the world.
+Founded as Micro D, Inc. in 1979 in California by Geza Czige and Lorraine Mecca, the company was originally a traditional distributor focused on marketing, selling, and shipping vendor products to resellers.
+It has since repositioned itself as a platform-based business centered on its business-to-business (B2B) digital experience platform.